Artists 2025

 Ceramic Artist

 François Grenier is a ceramic artist living and working in Chatham, ON.
 His current works focuses on large low-fire, hand-built vessels with complex textured surfaces.
 He uses clay as a canvas to create forms which play with tension in their lines and balance while pushing the textures enveloping them to their maximum visual possibility.
 In the past two years, he has been exploring acrylic and watercolour geometric abstractionism and transfers those studies onto his vessels.
 His vessels and sculptures have dry, matte surfaces that put depth and tactile experiences to the forefront.
-He is presently developing a new line of functional ware.

 Isabelle Milot